simonjoom/xferno/readme.md

 Added UseLayouteffect,Usereducer,Usememo
 code patched for opt

+for installation, you need to use webpack aliases to help him to go to xferno instead of inferno, i do not use personaly babel for resolving the dependencies

 Status: experimental.
 See the "How it works" note at the bottom of this readme.
 ## Quick example